-Painful ejaculation is an uncommon problem that may have psychological or organic causes, e.g. acute or chronic prostatitis (inflammation of the prostate gland), and urethritis (inflammation of the urethra), an infection that may inflame the area around the penis, blockages in the ejaculatory duct, or nerve damage to the penis.The condition can cause discomfort in the testes and interfere with sexual pleasure.
+Painful ejaculation is an uncommon problem that may have psychological or organic causes, such as acute or chronic prostatitis (inflammation of the prostate gland) or urethritis (inflammation of the urethra).
+Other contributing causes could include infections that inflame the area around the penis, blockages in the ejaculatory duct, or nerve damage to the penis.

 If you think you might have ejaculatory dysfunction or another type of sexual disorder, speak with a medical professional about your concerns as soon as you can.
 These days, you don’t even have to book an in-person doctor’s consultation to get medical advice about your sexual health.
 Instead, you can set up a virtual appointment with an online medical clinic that specializes in men’s health, like Men’s Health Direct.

 At Men’s Health Direct, we provide professional and confidential health support for men around Australia.
 When you schedule an appointment with MHD, you’ll have the opportunity to speak with one of our Australian licenced doctors over the phone to share your symptoms and receive a diagnosis.
 We’ll evaluate your medical history and current health conditions to create a tailored treatment plan just for you.
 From there, our pharmacy team will ship your prescriptions discreetly to your door, so you can start feeling better in the bedroom and in life.

 We understand that sexual health is often difficult to discuss.
 Our physicians and medical support staff approach every situation with sensitivity and discretion, so you can feel comfortable talking with us — without fear of stigma or judgment.